 (Billington et al, LivHIR, 2010)

 We worked with film maker Bill Wells to produce a new promotional DVD showcasing South West projects within a framework of the national Five Ways to Wellbeing strategy.
-Committed group members, key clinical professionals and democratic representatives have given generously of themselves and their time to showcase what effect Get Into Reading has had on them.
+Committed group members, key clinical professionals and democratic representatives have given generously of themselves and their time to showcase what effect shared reading has had on them.
 View the video on our YouTube channel.

 This report, by the Centre for Public Health at Liverpool John Moores University, uses a social return on investment analysis (SROI) to assess the impact of Get Into Reading on the health and wellbeing of participants.
 The evaluation found that, for every £1 invested in Get Into Reading, a social return average of £6.47 was generated.